BAM Racing: Car No. 49 history

 Schwan's and Schrader again returned for the 2005 season and BAM had its best season to date with three top tens and an average finish of 25th place.
 After the conclusion of the 2005 season, Ken Schrader left to join Wood Brothers/JTG Racing.
 For 2006, Schrader was replaced by Brent Sherman who brought along sponsorship from Serta Mattresses.
 Sherman was to run for the Rookie of the Year award.
 However, after struggling through the start of the season he was released in favor of veteran Jimmy Spencer.
-Spencer was also be an advisor for BAM and was a mentor for Sherman during his time there.
+Spencer was also an advisor for BAM and was a mentor for Sherman during his time there.
 However, Sherman's departure from the team left it unsponsored, as Serta had followed Sherman from ARCA racing to Busch Series and Cup series racing.
 Spencer raced from the spring Martinsville race until the spring Richmond race, when Mike Wallace took over.
 In May 2006, Kevin Lepage left Front Row Motorsports to take over the No. 49, before he was replaced by Mike Bliss in October.
 Chris Cook was hired to drive for the team to run the road course events, but failed to qualify for both events.

 In 2007, BAM Racing was to race with Mike Bliss as the driver, using Evernham engines, but Bliss failed to qualify for 11 out of 15 attempts, and resigned midway through the season.
 Chad Chaffin was the team's interim driver at Loudon and Chicagoland, and Larry Foyt racing at Daytona.
 In the team's first attempt to qualify after Bliss' resignation at Loudon, Chaffin made the race after Brian Vickers and the No. 83 Team Red Bull Toyota were disqualified after failing post-qualifying inspection.
 Journeyman road racer Klaus Graf attempted several races in the No. 49, but didn't qualify for any of them due to engine blowups and a rain shower cancelling qualifying.
 Bliss briefly returned for a few races, before journeyman John Andretti was hired to complete the rest of the season for BAM.
 John Andretti was signed to drive the full 2008 season, but the contract was nullified just days before 2008 Daytona testing to put Ken Schrader in the seat in hopes of attracting more sponsorship.
 Schrader drove in the Budweiser Shootout, but failed to qualify for the first two races of the season.